s23rcan/Final-Project/README.md

-# Final-Project
+# Final Project

-The objective was to practice a number of different things learned throughout the Cybersecurity bootcamp course and to act as a Pen Tester and SOC Analyst.
+The objective was to practice a number of different things learned throughout the Cybersecurity bootcamp course and to act as a Penetration Tester and SOC Analyst.

 Implement alarms and thresholds in Elasticsearch Watcher.
 Find vulnerabilities / exploits to gain access to a vulnerable WordPress site / server.
 Use Wireshark to analyze and find malicious traffic on the wire.
 Create a team presentation with the assessment, analysis and hardening of the vulnerable system.
-Read through the Red Team, Blue Team and Network Analysis files to the see the work, process and findings that lead up to creation of the final presetation.
+Read through the [Red Team](https://github.com/s23rcan/Final-Project/blob/main/Offensive%20Presentation%20of%20Final%20Project.pdf), [Blue Team](https://github.com/s23rcan/Final-Project/blob/main/Defensive%20Presentation%20of%20Final%20Project.pdf) and [Network Analysis](https://github.com/s23rcan/Final-Project/blob/main/Network%20Presentation%20of%20Final%20Project.pdf) files to the see the work, process and findings that lead up to creation of the final presetation.

-View the final Google slide project presentation here.
-Note: This presentation was created as a group with classmates.
-However, all other documentation for Red Team, Blue Team and Network Analysis was my own personal work.
-We were only assigned to be a team to bring our findings together to create a group presentation and present together on the final day of our Cybersecurity Bootcamp.
+# Here is the full presentation below